golang/build/cmd/gitmirror/README.md

 # golang.org/x/build/cmd/gitmirror

-The gitmirror binary watches the specified Gerrit repositories for new commits and syncs them to GitHub.
+The gitmirror binary watches the specified Gerrit repositories for new commits and syncs them to mirror repositories.